lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 To split your terminal vertically into two terminals on top of each other :menuselection:`Actions --> Split Terminal Horizontal`.
 To have one terminal to the left and one to the right :menuselection:`Actions --> Split Terminal Vertically`.
 To collpase back to how your terminal back to how they were before :menuselection:`Actions --> Collapse Subterminal`.
 To switch between the two split terminals click on the terminal you want.
 To switch to a the lower split terminal press :kbd:`Alt + Down` or :menuselection:`Actions --> Bottom Subterminal`.
 To switch the the top subterminal press :kbd:`Alt + Up` or :menuselection:`Actions --> Top Subterminal`.
 To switch to the left subterminal press :kbd:`Alt +Left` or :menuselection:`Actions --> Left Subterminal`.
 To switch to the right subterminal press :kbd:`Alt +Right` or :menuselection:`Actions --> Right Subterminal`.

 To change to the next tab using the keyboard press :kbd:`Control + Page Down` or :menuselection:`Actions --> Next tab`.
 To change to the previous tab using the keyobard press :kbd:`Control+ Page up` or :menuselection:`Actions --> Previous Tab`.
+To move to a tab to the right :menuselection:`Actions --> Move tab to the right`.
+To move a tab to the left :menuselection:`Actions --> Move tab to the left`.

 Customizing
 -----------